-There is no publicly owned land or properties located within the City that were used to address needs identified in the 2020 Con Plan or 2020 Action Plan.
+There is no publicly owned land or properties located within the City that were used to address needs identified in the 2020 Con Plan or 2021 Action Plan.

-The City pursued and supported applications by other entities who applied for Federal and State funding during the 2020 Program Year to address priority needs.
+The City pursued and supported applications by other entities who applied for Federal and State funding during the 2021 Program Year to address priority needs.
 The City's application for Permanent Local Housing Allocation (PLHA) funding from HCD was approved; as a result, the City will receive approximately \$310,000.
-The City is currently in the process of determining how best to utilize these funds to address housing needs.
+The City has committed some of these funds in collaboration with the County to be used for an overnight camping site where homeless individuals can safely park overnight and have access to restrooms and a secure location.
+The City is currently in the process of determining how best to utilize the remaining funds to address housing needs.